 GEORGIEV JIŘÍ, Ing.

-He graduated from the University of Economics in Prague with Bachelor’s degree in Mathematical Methods in Economics (2015) and then with Master’s Degree in Econometrics and Operations Research (2018).
+He graduated from the University of Economics, Prague with Bachelor’s degree in Mathematical Methods in Economics (2015) and then with Master’s Degree in Econometrics and Operations Research (2018).

 HANOUSEK JAKUB, Ing.

 He studied Quantitative Economic Analysis specialization Mathematical Methods in Economics (Bachelor´s degree) and specialization Econometrics and Operation Research (Master´s degree).
 He is an internal doctoral student at the Department of Econometrics since September 2018.
 In his dissertation deals with measuring inequalities in healthcare in regions of the Visegrad Group by using data envelopment analysis.

 In 2014 he graduated in Econometrics at Faculty of Mathematics and Physics at Charles University with a thesis on the Lasso and time series.
 In 2019 he received Ph.D. degree in Econometrics and Operations Research at the University of Economics, Prague.
 In his thesis he dealed with the risk management using high-frequency data.

 HUŠEK ROMAN, prof. Ing., CSc.

 Studied statistics, econometrics and operations research at the University of Economics, Prague (1954-59), and at universities in Bonn (1966-67) and Lovan (1971).
 After his graduation at the University of Economics, Prague worked at State statistical office for 5 years.